Finnoy Travel - Travel Stories and Reviews

 Falasarna Beach

 Falasarna Beach is a wide sand beach at the northwest corner of Crete.
-This beach is a perfect place for casual swimming and enjoying the beach life.
+This beach is perfect for casual swimming and enjoying beach life.

 Falasarna Beach